 Where can I find the Windows security button on my computer?

-Do MacBook have an equivalent to Windows’ security button?
+Does MacBook have an equivalent to Windows’ security button?

-The Mac equivalent of the Windows Ctrl+Alt+Delete (task manager) shortcut is Command + option + Esc, therefore you may switch between operating systems by entering this combination.
+The Mac equivalent of the Windows Ctrl+Alt+Delete (task manager) shortcut is Command + Option + Esc, therefore, you may switch between operating systems by entering this combination.

 Where can I find the Windows Security button on my HP laptop?